cruix89/cruix-video-archiver/README.md

   stores `yt-dlp` arguments, customizable for different needs.

+- **ffmpeg_cache.txt**
+  this cache file stores the files already processed by ffmpeg, if you want to reprocess your library, delete this file.

+- **ffmpeg_failed_files_cache.txt**
+  this cache stores library files that were corrupted and removed by the system.
+If this file appears in your /config, examine the files and add another link to download the file again if you want.

 - **links.txt**
   location: `/config/links.txt`. channel list or playlist URLs to download.

   adding a new link by .txt editing:
   ```plaintext
   # CHANNEL